subsquid-quests/algebra-subgraph-migration/README.md

 **Please test your solutions before submitting.** We do allow some corrections, but judges' time is not limitless.

+> [!IMPORTANT]
+> To ensure fair competition and timely delivery of squids to StellaSwap, we limit the time allotted for post-deadline corrections to two weeks.
+The limit will be enforced.

 To submit, invite the following github accounts to your private repo : [@dariaag](https://github.com/dariaag), [@belopash](https://github.com/belopash), [@abernatskiy](https://github.com/abernatskiy) and [@dzhelezov](https://github.com/dzhelezov).

 ## Permissible deviations from the subgraph schema